We have exciting plans to rejuvenate Copthorne Recreation Ground

 What’s Happening Now?

 We are now working on fulfilling the pre-construction planning conditions, the main one being the drainage of the site.
-A drainage plan has now been finalised, which will inform each area of work and enable us to liaise with contractors already identified and go out to tender where required for others.
+A drainage plan has now been finalized, which will inform each area of work.

 Funding